microbiome/course_2021_radboud/import.md

 # Import data

+This section shows how to import the *biom* and its accompanying data files to a *TreeSummarizedExperiment* object.
+TSE object is a standard data structure that is utilized in the miaverse.

 ## Data

-This workflow demonstrates the use of miaverse using data from the following publication, which you can check for a more detailed description of the samples and experimental design: Tengeler AC, Dam SA, Wiesmann M, Naaijen J, van Bodegom M, Belzer C, Dederen PJ, Verweij V, Franke B, Kozicz T, Vasquez AA & Kiliaan AJ (2020) [**Gut microbiota from persons with attention-deficit/hyperactivity disorder affects the brain in mice**](https://doi.org/10.1186/s40168-020-00816-x) Microbiome 8:44.

 Data is located in a “data” subfolder.
 Data consists of 3 files:

 -   biom file that contains abundance table and taxonomy information
 -   csv file that contains sample metadata
 -   tre file that contains a phylogenetic tree.

-This notebook shows how to import the *biom* and its accompanying data files to a *TreeSummarizedExperiment* object.

-## Initialization

-[Install](install.html) the necessary R packages if you have not already done it.

-Then load the R packages.

-    library("mia")

 Define source file paths.